 Austin Warren RMT is a Registered Massage Therapist who completed his training at the Vancouver College of Massage Therapy in 2018.
-During his education, he was able to participate in many outreach opportunities in the Vancouver communities, treating various conditions.
-Austin has worked with different groups including elderly patients, college athletes, those with intellectual and physical disabilities, and those living with HIV and cancer.
-Additionally, he was recruited as an athletic trainer at St. George’s Senior School, where he assessed and treated acute onset injuries.
-He worked with the private school’s athletes during rugby, soccer, basketball, and hockey games or practices.
+During his education, Austin enjoyed working with several outreach facilities in the Vancouver community.
+These outreaches allowed massage therapists in training to practice working with a wide variety of patients and conditions, including seniors in living facilities, university athletes, survivors of addiction and abuse, persons living with neurological and congenital conditions, and persons living with HIV.
+After graduating with honors, Austin was recruited as an athletic trainer at St. George’s Senior School, where he assessed and treated acute onset injuries during the private school’s games and practices.

 Massage Therapy Techniques

 Austin incorporates many techniques into his treatments, including: